getdish/dish/docs/tom.md

 - Summarized tips/comments (see RestaurantTopReview)
 - Search performance

+✔️ : Done
+👷: Currently or will actively work on
+⚠️ : Not prioritising

 Week 1

 - Search results
-  - Search should sort by tags!
+  - Search should sort by tags! ✔️
-    - Dish should override country, etc
+    - Dish should override country, etc ✔️
   - Smoothing ratings - use restaurant overall
-  - Showing the dish tag on search results first always
+  - Showing the dish tag on search results first always ✔️
   - Fleshing out dish tags
-    - Using menu_items to find dishes as well
+    - Using menu_items to find dishes as well 👷
-      - if no image, we can use an image from any other tag! just fallback to some other restaurant image
+      - if no image, we can use an image from any other tag! just fallback to some other restaurant image ✔️
-    - Use photos to find them as well
+    - Use photos to find them as well ⚠️ not impossible just not so easy to give it priority
 - Dish data / dish ratings
   - we really need better dish ratings / dish finding
-    - Some looser matching of user comments / sentiment
+    - Some looser matching of user comments / sentiment ⚠️ could you expand on this?
     - Ambiance / Service sentiment
-      - Ratings that directly mention service/ambiance should be processed differently
+      - Ratings that directly mention service/ambiance should be processed differently ⚠️ quite complicated so will not make a priority
         - We can detect these through simple keyword analysis?
           1. the star rating should be _not_ counted, instead:
           2. take sentiment analysis toward (service + ambiance) tags separately, and use those in our UI (tags!
 Service tag + Ambiance tag)